 - Site Kit by Google: This plugin will automatically connect all Google services for you.

 How to install plugins in WordPress

 First, you need to navigate to your WordPress admin Plugin module.
-You can do so by one of the two way:
+You can do so in one of the two ways:

 1. By typing the following link into your browser (where “example.com” is your domain name):